nullscreen/fb-auth/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
-If you would like to run tests for Fb::Auth, please obtain a long-term access token that manages at least one page and has permission to read your Facebook email (set scope to include `email`, `pages_show_list`, & `read_insights`).
-Then set the token as as an environment variable:
+If you would like to run tests for Fb::Auth, please obtain a long-term access token that manages at least one page and has permission to read your Facebook email. (set scope to include `email`, `manage_pages`, `read_insights`.)
+Then set the token as an environment variable:

     export FB_TEST_ACCESS_TOKEN="YourToken"